TalismanSociety/talisman-connect/README.md

 **`@talisman-connect/wallets`**

 - Figure out if we can move `@polkadot/extension-dapp` to peerDependecies.
-- Ditch `web3Enable` and replace with the a-la carte version.
 - Make `wallet.subscribeAccounts` emit a CustomEvent.
 - Make `wallet.enable` emit a CustomEvent.